dmbarbour/wikilon/docs/ABCRT.md

 If stowage is used together with value sharing, I might also benefit from supporting stowage together with range slices.
 I'll need to think about it, at least.

 ### Computations

+For pending computations, I could probably use a `(block * value)` pair with a tagged object wrapper.
+This would actually work pretty well, so long as it isn't the representation used during actual evaluation.
+The `$` operator effectively needs a stack.
+But I could easily rebuild a block via composition between evaluation steps.

+That might be insufficient for ongoing parallel evaluations.
+For those, I might need some special attention or indirection to track dependencies between contexts.
+It might be best to focus on 'distributed' parallelism, i.e. where we assume a parallel value is computed remotely with some moderate copying overheads.

+ I may need to work out the details for parallel evaluation and how it interacts with partial evaluation and copy/drop at a later time.

+I need a good representation for ongoing, lazy, or otherwise lazy pending computations.
+Optimally, this representation should be good for:

+* partial computations (halt and continue)
+* lazy application to an incomplete value
+* parallel evaluation, with halt and continue

+ Unfortunately, this would make the `$` operator expensive since I'd need to add the  For O(1) application, I need to use a stack-like structure, e.g. `(ops stack * value)`.

+For lazy evaluation, I would additionally need to extend the opposite end of the ops stack, so a deque or a banker's queue is appropriate. `((ops stack * ops tail) * value)`.
+Potentially, the tail end would need to consist of full ops stacks.
+This is getting rather more sophisticated than I'd prefer, however.

+For

+ For lazy application, I need a *queue*, i.e. such that I can add to the opposite end of the stack.
+So something like a banker's queue seems appropriate:

+        (stack of ops, reversed stack of ops)

+Lazy application or `{&force}` annotations would add to the reversed stack.

+When the stack of ops is empty, I reverse the seconda new one from the

+The parallel evaluations thing is giving me the most trouble at this time, but I do have some ideas for how to provide a little indirection there:

+* i.e. I would need to have something like an array of linear parallel values

 Besides active computations, I expect I'll be wanting parallel or lazy computations eventually.
 Originally, I was imagining that I'd handle these behaviors almost transparently.
 However, in retrospect, I don't believe this is a good idea.
 I'd prefer to avoid any transparent translations between representations because those greatly complicate the runtime and reasoning about progress, quotas, etc..